 A key ingredient for the AIG's success is public and employee awareness.
 The AIG has engaged in actions required to fortify its relationship with government leaders, stakeholders, and residents of the County regarding their concerns and informing them of the AIG's mission and services.
 The AIG welcomes the opportunity to meet with County officials and employees to proactively assist with issues and provide insight into the AIG's role within County government.

-During the second half of 2019, the AIG continued to conduct specially requested ethics training for County departments as well as non-County entities.
-Additionally, the AIG produced a new and interactive ethics training video for employees to satisfy their annual training requirement.
+During the first half of 2019, the AIG continued to conduct specialized ethics training for County departments as well as non-County entities.

 Participation in Expanded New - Employee Orientation & Training Process